RWTH-EBC/TEASER/README.md

 ### Dependencies

-TEASER is currently tested against Python 3.6 and 3.7.
+TEASER is currently tested against Python 3.7 up to 3.11.
 Older versions of Python may still work, but are no longer actively supported.
 Using a Python distribution is recommended as they already contain (or easily support installation of) many Python packages (e.g. SciPy, NumPy, pip, PyQT,